mohammadAmn-1998/RequestTracker_Middleware/README.md

-# RequestLimiter_Middleware
+# RequestTracker_Middleware

 ## Overview
-This project provides middleware for an ASP.NET Core application to limit the number of requests a user can make within a specified time period.
+This project provides middleware for an ASP.NET Core application to Tracker the number of requests a user can make within a specified time period.
 The middleware uses a `RequestLimiterService` to track and manage request counts and timestamps for each user.

 ## Features
 - Configurable request limits and reset periods